 Singapore - global transit hub

-In Singapore, the Free Trade Zones were established in 1969 to further the goal of becoming a hub for international trade, transshipment, logistics and investment.
+In Singapore, Free Trade Zones were established in 1969 to further the goal of becoming a hub for international trade, transshipment, logistics and investment.
 These are specific areas that allow the import, sale or export of goods without incurring duties.
-These areas are set up to encourage trade and facilitate the transit of goods to and from Singapore.
+These zones are set up to encourage trade and facilitate the movement of goods to and from Singapore.

-Goods can be temporarily stored in Singapore and then loaded onto ships or aircraft for export without customs clearance.
+Goods can be temporarily stored in Singapore and then loaded onto ships or planes for export without customs clearance.
 Singapore's FTAs allow for the storage, distribution, transshipment and export of goods.
-FTAs play a key role in cementing Singapore's position as the world's largest transshipment hub, as the country has the world's second busiest container port and is the largest transshipment hub, handling about one-fifth of the world's container transshipment traffic.
+FTAs play a key role in cementing Singapore's position as the world's largest transshipment hub, with the country having the world's second busiest container port and the largest transshipment hub, handling about one-fifth of the world's container transshipment traffic.

-The growth of CSOs has been rapid.
-From 79 CSOs in 1975, there are now about 3,500 CSOs in more than 130 countries.
+The growth of the financial intermediaries (FIIs) has been rapid.
+From 79 in 1975, there are now about 3,500 in more than 130 countries.
 According to the Washington-based Global Financial Integrity (GFI), this rapid growth is no coincidence.

-These areas offer many economic benefits to countries in a globalized world, and are particularly attractive to low- and middle-income countries looking to attract export businesses and foreign direct investment.
+These areas offer many economic benefits to countries in a globalized world, and are particularly attractive to low- and middle-income countries that want to attract export businesses and foreign direct investment.

 Although there are many different definitions, from the general characteristics, KTMTD can be understood as a certain area, with defined boundaries (usually with separate fences), where international trade transactions are not restricted.

 These zones are often located at seaports, airports or places with great advantages in international trade.
-Here, legal regulations on investment, trade, tax, customs, business activities, services and administrative management are applied in a more open, liberal and free manner than the rest of the national territory.
+Here, legal regulations on investment, trade, tax, customs, business activities, services and administrative management are applied in a more open and liberal manner than the rest of the national territory.

 With the above characteristics, KTTMTD is considered a useful institutional tool for the state to experiment and promote reforms.
 In particular, KTTMTD plays a prominent role as a “policy laboratory”.
 Because it provides a flexible institutional space for managers to innovate and evaluate the impact of new policies with lower risks than nationwide implementation.